wingo/omafano/doc/design/security.md

-there are too many ways that the capability can leak in this way: browser history on shared machines, plaintext leakage if the user types in a URL without the https://, referrer leaking if the page embeds third-party resources (Omafano doesn't, FWIW), pre-loading via "rich" email clients (Facebook used to pre-visit URLS for its own nefarious purposes), and surely there are more.
+there are too many ways that the capability can leak in this way: browser history on shared machines, plaintext leakage if the user types in a URL without the https://, referrer leaking if the page embeds third-party resources (Omafano doesn't, for what that's worth), pre-loading via "rich" email clients (Facebook used to pre-visit URLS for its own nefarious purposes), and surely there are more.
 With secure cookies, at least the recipient of a shared secret is unlikely to accidentally leak the secret.

 ### Random names